leochan2017/dailyssr/README.md

 # dailyssr
-Push the latest SSR to my wechat every day.
+Push the latest SSR to my Dingtalk every day.